•

 Review Length

-Review essays should be no longer than 5 to 10 pages (approximately 1250-2500 words).
-Reviews of differing lengths may be considered in consultation with the Book Review Coordinators.
+Review essays should be no longer than 3 to 4 pages (approximately 1,200-1,600 words).
+Reviews of differing lengths may be considered in consultation with the Book Review Editor.

 Style Guidelines

 The latest edition of The Chicago Manual of Style is the authority for capitalization, punctuation, footnotes, quotations, and all matters of bibliographical style for the JCAS.
 International authors should be particularly aware that JCAS uses American-style punctuation and spellings.
-All writers should refrain from using contractions, passive language, first or second person viewpoints, incomplete sentences, imprecise terminology, and slang, as well as wordy phrases and excessive quotations.
-Authors must proofread and copyedit their work prior to submitting.
+All writers should refrain from using contractions, passive voice, first or second person viewpoints, incomplete sentences, imprecise terminology, and slang, as well as wordy phrases and excessive quotations.
+Authors must proofread and copy edit their work prior to submitting.

 Citations from the book being reviewed should cite the page number in parentheses at the end of the sentence.
 Citations to any sources other than the book being reviewed should be formatted in footnotes according to the latest edition of The Chicago Manual of Style.